Is there going to be a 2023 training camp?

 Friday: Training day!

-Sunday: Go home.
-Your student helper will send you off to the airport/train station.
+Sunday: Check out of the hotel and go home.
+We will send you off to the airport/train station for your flight home.

 Facilities